terraform-aws-modules/meta/README.md

 # Meta-configurations for [terraform-aws-modules organization](https://github.com/terraform-aws-modules)

-## WIP!
-WIP!
-WIP!
-WIP!
-WIP!
-WIP!
-WIP!
-WIP!
-WIP!
-WIP!

-This repository contains "everything-as-code" configuration for all Terraform modules managed as part of [terraform-aws-modules](https://github.com/terraform-aws-modules) organization on GitHub.
+This repository contains Terraform configurations for all Terraform modules managed as part of [terraform-aws-modules](https://github.com/terraform-aws-modules) organization on GitHub.

 ## What exactly is managed here?